kemitchell/net-quorum-protocol/rules.md

 1. Meet all the [Qualifications].
 2. Propose or make a change to the [Regular Members List] adding your name and contact information.

+If the group has [removed you as a regular member][Remove a Regular Member] before, you may not become a regular member again without [Supermajority Approval].

 ## Become a Special Member

 To become a special member: